 How those poor souls inside managed to sit through it for more than 10 seconds, I’ll never know.
-I guarantee you someone came out of there with permanent hearing loss.
+I guarantee you someone came out of there with a permanent hearing loss.

 After being unable to take in more than the 15 seconds necessary to snap a couple of pics, we moved on to walk the streets and see what else was going on.

 Something I’ve had trouble with here in Guatemala is finding shoes, of any type, in my size (12.5US).
-Manufacturers here don’t have a need to produce them, since it’s a rare size.
+Manufacturers here don’t have a need to produce them since it’s a rare size.

 So imagine my excitement when I came across a store advertising American shoes.

 The joy quickly disappeared, as I noticed that the merchandise was just haphazardly spread around the floor in a big pile.
 I did not feel like digging through a pile of used shoes to see if I got lucky finding a pair, so I moved on, disappointed.
 Didn’t even set foot in the store.

 San Juan’s central plaza is not laid out in the typical fashion of Spanish towns.
 This is after all a semi-remote Mayan village.
 While the plaza was small and not in an apparently central location, the walls were at least freshly painted and the grounds very clean.

 Located between the huge auditorium and facing away from the direction of the speakers, the plaza was as good as any place to enjoy the music.